nfqsolutions/pylm/docs/source/high-level.rst

 distribute the workload among the available workers, in other words, the master is in charge of the management and the workers do the actual work.
 You will find a thorough description of each flavor and variant in the following sections.

+All servers, regardless of their flavor, have a set of useful tools, documented in :ref:`features`.

 .. toctree::
     :maxdepth: 2

     standalone
     chained
     pipelined
+    features